For questions contact:

 - Maximum Time Frame: attempt no more than 150% of the credits/competencies required of your degree program (max credits)

 Students who do not meet the minimum SAP requirements are not eligible to receive financial aid.
-Financial aid applicants not meeting SAP standards will be sent written notification to their permanent address recorded in the University’s system.
+Financial aid applicants not meeting SAP standards will be sent an email notification to the official UMB email address.
 Students have the right to appeal their ineligibility for financial aid when extenuating circumstances exist.

 The Financial Aid Advisory Committee will review all appeals.
 Incomplete appeals will not be considered.
 The SAP Appeal Process is for financial aid purposes only.
 It does not substitute for the university’s review of a student’s academic standing.

 Watch the video below for a full walkthrough of the SAP Appeal process, or see below for links to walkthroughs of individual steps.

 - SAP Appeal – From WISER to StudentForms